 \subsubsection{Language-Modeling Task}

 The language-modeling task aims to train the PLM to generate sentences that describe the tabular data.
-Given the structured data, $T$, the prototype, $P$, and the reference text, $S$, the learning objective of the sequence generator is the cross-entropy loss, deﬁned as Equation~\ref{lmt}:
+The AKG framework is model agnostic.
+Thus the backbone generator can be any generation model.
+Our experiments utilized BART-large \cite{lewis2020bart}, an encoder--decoder architecture transformer, as our backbone generator for its remarkable performance in generative challenges.
+Given the structured data, $T$, the prototype, $P$, and the reference text, $R$, the learning objective of the sequence generator is the cross-entropy loss, deﬁned as Equation~\ref{lmt}:

-where $E$ and $D$ represent the encoder and decoder, respectively.
+where $\mathscr{E+A}$ and $\mathscr{D+A}$ denote the configurations where the KA is integrated subsequent to the encoder and decoder, respectively.
 While the proposed method is agnostic to the choice of the particular PLM, we leave such validation for future work.